 Irvin Kershner: I wanted the characters to go further than they went the first time.
 I was working towards an emotional base that would be true to Robo one year later.
 His synapses are beginning to join up, memory has returned, and he has to deal with the fact that he's a man in an iron suit.
 He's a man in a no-exit situation (Cinefantastique, 1990)

-In the sequel, we get to see Robocop who accepted his fate and carried on after a significant time has passed (the strike we see in the movie is not the continuation of the same one from the first movie.
+Some people erroneously claim that RoboCop got very mechanical in the second movie which is plainly not true.
+At the end of the first movie he is soft spoken because his helmet is gone and because he is talking about his family.
+He's all back to business after that.
+In the sequel, we get to see Robocop in action.
+He's not gonna be a soft spoken guy talking about his family right off the bat.
+In the sequel, he is someone who accepted his fate and carried on after a significant time has passed (the strike we see in the movie is not the continuation of the same one from the first movie.
 It is said that the police has returned to the picket line, and the Old Man says "about a year ago we gave this city Robocop").
 We also get to see the conclusion of his internal struggle when he cuts the ties with his family for their own good, realizing that by not letting go he's only hurting them.
+But by all means, Robocop is every bit the same as in the first film.

 Peter Weller: It's a continuation of a dillema of a guy who's doomed to science.
 He's reaching out for ways to return to who he was.
 Except now he's reaching out - he's not just finding out, he's trying to find a way back